-In a speech before hundreds of community development partners, philanthropic and corporate leaders and policymakers, LISC’s CEO Maurice Jones called for a focus on living-wage jobs to help improve the lives of low-income families.
+In a speech before hundreds of community development partners, philanthropic and corporate leaders and policymakers, LISC’s CEO Maurice A. Jones called for a focus on living-wage jobs to help improve the lives of low-income families.
 This is a time to forge more partnerships and ramp up expectations for our work and the communities we serve, he said.

 Nation's Largest Community Developer Presents Bold Vision for Rebuilding Struggling Communities

 New LISC CEO Maurice Jones Launches Agenda that Places Living-Wage Jobs and Low-Income Families at the Center of the 21st-Century American Story